Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Introduction

-The rest of this paper is organized as follows. \begin{itemize} \item In Section \ref{sec:relatedwrk}, we first discuss the difference between communication and radar waveforms.
-We then briefly review the research on three types of JCAS systems, including realizing communication function in a primary radar system, realizing radio sensing function in a primary communication system, and joint design without being constrained to an underlying system.
-We pay particular attention to how the three types of JCAS systems overcome the waveform difference to meet the different requirements for C\&S. Note that, the PMN is an example of realizing radio sensing in a primary communication system. \item In Section \ref{sec:intro2}, we introduce the framework of a PMN, including system architecture, three types of unified sensing options, and signals usable for sensing. \item In Section \ref{sec:structure}, we discuss the required system modifications for realizing sensing on an communication-oriented infrastructure.
-We review three near-term options that enable JCAS in PMNs without requiring significant network modifications, particularly for time-division duplexing (TDD) systems. \item Section \ref{sec-challenge} discusses various major research challenges, as well as research opportunities, in PMNs, including sensing parameter extraction, joint design and optimization, and networked sensing. \item In Section \ref{sec:wlk}, we provide a comprehensive review for technologies that have been developed to address these challenges and beyond, and remained open research problems.
-The research review is organized under nine topics: performance bounds, joint waveform optimization to balance the performance of communication and sensing, antenna array design, clutter suppression, sensing parameter estimation, resolution of sensing ambiguity, pattern analysis, networked sensing under cellular topology, and sensing-assisted communications.
-We also discuss the technology matureness and research difficulty for each topic, and highlight key open research problems. \item Finally, conclusions are drawn in Section \ref{sec:conclu}. \end{itemize}
+The overall structure of the paper is illustrated in Fig. \ref{fig-articlestr}.
+The rest of this paper is organized as follows. \begin{itemize} \item In Section \ref{sec:relatedwrk}, we first discuss the difference between communication and radar waveforms. \bb{We then briefly review the research on three types of JCAS systems: (1) radar-centric design which realizes communication function in a primary radar system, (2) communication-centric design which realizes radio sensing function in a primary communication system, and (3) joint design without being constrained to an underlying system.
+Particular attention is paid to how the three types of JCAS systems overcome the waveform difference to meet the different requirements for C\&S. Note that the PMN is an example of communication-centric design that realizes radio sensing in primary mobile communication networks.} \item \bb{In Section \ref{sec:intro2}, we provide detailed discussions on what PMN is.
+This is about the framework of a PMN, specifying how sensing may be integrated at the basic network and signal levels.
+This framework is built on the current structure and signals of existing mobile networks, by identifying and endowing their roles in sensing.
+We review works on such a framework of a PMN, including system architecture, three types of unified sensing options, and signals usable for sensing.
+Signal and channel models on PMN are also provided in the Appendix.} \item \bb{In Section \ref{sec:structure}, we further discuss the required modifications to system infrastructure, in order to evolve the current communication-only network to PMN.
+We review both long-term full-duplex option and three near-term options that enable JCAS in PMNs without requiring significant network modifications, particularly for time-division duplexing (TDD) systems.} \item Section \ref{sec-challenge} discusses three major research challenges, as well as research opportunities, in PMNs, including sensing parameter extraction, joint design and optimization, and networked sensing. \item In Section \ref{sec:wlk}, we provide a comprehensive review of technologies that have been developed to address the above challenges and beyond, and discuss open research problems and potential solutions.
+This part of the review is organized under nine topics: performance bounds, joint waveform optimization to balance the performance of communication and sensing, antenna array design, clutter suppression, sensing parameter estimation, resolution of sensing ambiguity, pattern analysis, networked sensing under cellular topology, and sensing-assisted communications. \item Finally, conclusions are drawn in Section \ref{sec:conclu}.
+We also provide a table that summarizes the matureness and research difficulties for each of the major technical areas, and highlight their key open research problems. \end{itemize}